data301-2020-winter2/course-project-group_1045/images/.ipynb_checkpoints/README-checkpoint.md

+# Images
+---
-Any external images used should be kept in this directory.
+## Any external images used should be kept in this directory.